sjorsdehaas/icon-processor-plugin/README.md

 ## Contributing 🤝

 Feel free to open a issue or submit a pull request for any bugs/improvements.

+## Known issues

+From the preMerge CI actions it seems to be that there is an issue regarding windows OS.
+I have not tested this on a windows device and all attempts to solve it have been futile so far.
+Feel free to have a go at it.

 ## License 📄